Investment bank bounce seen lifting HSBC profit

-LONDON HSBC (HSBA.L) (0005.HK) was set to report quarterly profit of almost $6 billion on Tuesday as Europe's biggest bank benefits from a rebound in investment banking income and falling bad debts, although it is struggling to cut costs.
+LONDON, May 8 HSBC was set to report quarterly profit of almost $6 billion on Tuesday as Europe's biggest bank benefits from a rebound in investment banking income and falling bad debts, although it is struggling to cut costs.

 Chief executive Stuart Gulliver is not yet midway through a major revamp to boost profit by cutting costs, quitting areas where the bank lacks scale and increasing its focus on Asia.